 Nearby sights include the Blue Lagoon, a sinkhole of over 200 feet deep, and the haunting ruins of Folly Mansion.
 Once a destination for the rich and famous, Port Antonio is where to go chasing another era.
 Don’t miss the secluded Frenchman’s Cove, the Folly Point Lighthouse, or the Reach Falls, all which provide a glimpse at once upon a time Jamaica.

-Written by local enthusiast for Port Antonio hostels
+Written by Travel Expert Port Antonio

 Jakob Lombardi